cyclus/cyclus.github.com/source/user/input_specs/recipe.rst

         * `mass` - mass fractions are given in the nuclude list

-  * ``nuclide`` (required at least once) - a list of nuclides and their relative composition, where each section includes:
+  * ``nuclide`` (required at least once) - a list of nuclides and their relative quantities, where each section includes:

-       * ``id`` - either a named isotope (ie. U-235) or a non-negative integer defining the nuclide in the form ZZAAAMMMM
+       * ``id`` - identifies a particular nuclide either with its canonical integer ID in the form ZZAAAMMMM or one of a few other common forms.

-       * ``comp`` - a number indicating the fraction of the material made up of this nuclide.
-The fractions are normalized to the sum of all constituents.
+         Here are some acceptable forms: 922350000, U-235, U235, Am242M.

-The numerical format of the `nuclide` `id` is a general format that encodes the atomic number (Z), the mass number (A) and the energy state (M) with the formula (Z*1000 + A) * 10000 + M.
+         The canonical integer nuclide format is a general format that encodes the atomic number (Z), the mass number (A) and the energy state (M) with the formula (Z*1000 + A) * 10000 + M.

+       * ``comp`` - a number indicating the quantity of this nuclide to that of other nuclides in the material.
+The quantities are normalized to the sum of all a composition's constituents, so the user need not provide quantities normalized to any particular value.

 Example
 +++++++